makrai/notes/ladhak2010-benchmark-crossling-summ.md

   images that are used to describe each how-to step in an article.
 As a set of
 * baselines for further studies, we evaluate the performance of existing cross-lingual abstractive summarization methods on our dataset
-* method for direct crosslingual summarization (=without translation at infer) by leveraging synthetic data and Neural Machine Translation as a pre-training
+* method for direct crosslingual summarization (ie without translation at infer) by leveraging synthetic data and Neural Machine Translation as a pre-training
-  * significantly outperforms the baseline approaches, while being
+  * significantly outperforms the baseline approaches, while
   * more cost efficient during inference

 # 1 Intro